MaastrichtU-CDS/javabestpractises/Readme.md

 ### Dependency checks

-The dependency check plugin checks if all dependencies you've declared in your pom are are actually used.
+The dependency check plugin checks if all dependencies you've declared in your pom are actually used.
 It will complain if you include dependencies that are not used.
 It will also throw an error if you use dependencies implicitly, you should declare them explicitly.

 ### Checkstyle checks

-The checkstyle plugin checks if the code you've written fullfills the checkstyle rules you have defined.
+The checkstyle plugin checks if the code you've written fulfills the checkstyle rules you have defined.
 The rules included in checkstyle.xml are based on a set of commonly accepted rules (https://checkstyle.org/config_coding.html) This is similar to PEP in python.

 The rules contained in this set fall in two categories:

-1) Code-style that is pure personal preference (e.g. do I place a space after { or not?)
+1) Code-style that is pure personal preference (e.g., do I place a space after { or not?)
-2) Code-style that is indiciative of common bugs (e.g. magic numbers)
+2) Code-style that is indicative of common bugs (e.g., magic numbers)

-It is important to note that these are merely guidelines and that the rules can be surpressed if needed for specific cases in case you have a false positive.
+It is important to note that these are merely guidelines and that the rules can be suppressed if needed for specific cases in case you have a false positive.
 However, you should avoid this if at all possible as the main goal of these rules is to create consistency.
 The benefits of these consistencies are worth the inconvenience of a few false positives.
+It is also important to realize it is possible to set up most IDEA's to automatically apply as much of the code-style as possible.
+Things like the correct amount of spaces around brackets can easily be automated, and this is far less annoying than needing to this manually.

-However the style you should use in your project is not set in stone; you can change the checkstyle rules if you notice a certain rule does not work for you.
+However, the style you should use in your project is not set in stone; you can change the checkstyle rules if you notice a certain rule does not work for you.
 However, you should always be consistent within a given project.

 #### Naming conventions

 Checkstyle also covers naming conventions.
-Like with all rules this is open to personal preference although Java does have some generally used conventions (i.e. classes use PascalCase and methods use camelCase).
+Like with all rules this is open to personal preference although Java does have some generally used conventions (i.e., classes use PascalCase and methods use camelCase).

-However there are are 2 rules that should always hold:
+However, there are 2 rules that should always hold:

 1) Names should be descriptive.
 Others should be able to understand at a glance what a variable is purely based on its name